saulocbarreto/Hydrotics/README.md

 ## Installation

 * Install [RF24Network](https://github.com/nRF24/RF24Network).
-* Compile the C++ code then execute the setup.py scripts to be able to use as python lib.
+* Compile the C++ code then execute the setup.py scripts to be able to use as a python lib.
 * Install sqlite3 (`sudo apt-get install sqlite3`)
 * Install screen (`sudo apt-get install screen`)
 ## Usage